 As casino interests spend ungodly sums promoting and denouncing expanded gambling in Maryland, it is important to understand the issue as it pertains to breeders, horsemen and racing.

 The horse industry would not realize a share of any revenue generated by expansion into table games and could lose income if gamblers migrate from slots to other forms of gambling.
-At the same time, racing and breeding likely would benefit from an increase in slot machines-per-location from 15,000 to 16,500 and the development of a sixth casino, at National Harbor in Prince George’s County.
-Prince George’s citizens must approve the referendum for its passage.
+At the same time, racing and breeding likely would benefit from an increase in slot machines-per-location from 15,000 to 16,500 and the development of a sixth casino with games similar to those found on sites like slotxo44 and other online casino sites.
+At National Harbor in Prince George’s County, citizens must approve the referendum for its passage.